Frequently Asked Questions (FAQ)

 1. What is the scope of the Soy Innovation Challenge?

 Soybean oil demand is increasing as a feedstock for renewable energy, creating new markets for soybean farmers.
 This increase in oil demand presents an opportunity, including additional crush capacity and more availability of a high-quality premium protein source, U.S. soybean meal.
-The Soy Innovation Challenge aims to source innovations, solutions and technologies that will drive more value to soybean meal.
+The Soy Innovation Challenge aims to source innovations, solutions and technologies that will create new and novel and value to soybean meal.

 2. What types of innovations, solutions and technologies are you looking for?